yasz24/eau2/report/doc.md

 While we did encounter a malloc error when actually running the application code for MS2 (testApplication() in tests/testSerialize.cpp) we believe we have all the pieces to make the code snippet run, and it is only a case of debugging.

 4/6/20:
 Over the past several days we've been working to get caught up with Milestone3.
-Significant areas of work include resolving existing bugs in the code for milestone 2 that included fixing a malloc error, as well as improving the performance of our DistributedArrays drastically, through local caching.
+Significant areas of work include resolving existing bugs in the code for milestone 2 that included fixing a malloc error, as well as improving the performance of our DistributedArrays drastically through local caching.
 We further worked on building out a simple network layer where nodes can connect and communicate with each other.
-With that done, we started out work on actually distrubting the KVStore across nodes in the network, sketching out an implementation that is, at least in theory, robust and more importantly fault - tolerant.
+With that done, we started out work on actually distrubting the KVStore across nodes in the network, sketching out an implementation that is, at least in theory, robust and more importantly fault-tolerant.
 While the implementation is complete, atleast in terms of code, we didn't have the chance to fully test and fix any bugs with our implementation and run the Demo application.
 However, we believe we're extremely close to getting there.

+While we are much more used to the peer programming method of doing things, both of our bandwidths have made that somewhat...difficult.
+So instead we've opted to go forward with parallel programming with daily "standup" and bug reports.
+This has allowed us to progress in the networking side of things, getting it up to speed with the requirements of M3 while also pushing forward with M4.
+The one drawback of course being that building a distributed application on a system without a fully functioning distributed layer is not really ideal.
+Instead, the focus has been on designing the WordCount application on a single node with structures in place to make the transition to multi-node once networking is up and running as seamless as possible.
+The WordCount test is located in the makefile running on the provided 100k.txt sample file with results printing to console.
+Obviously this will be faster once we have it working across nodes but the integration of specs into our current implementation was something that took quite a bit of work.
+At this point we believe it'll really be a matter of plugging the two cables together and yelling "IT'S ALIIIIIVE" before it all blows up in a shower of sparks.

+Our next goal is to pair as much as possible to handle the integration and then proceed to M5 more or less back up to level with management's current expectations.